What Are Year-End Tax Planning Strategies?

 Some people prefer withholding too much in taxes to receive a bigger refund at the end of the year.
 Others prefer to withhold as little as possible from each paycheck, resulting in a smaller refund.
 Either way, it’s important to avoid paying too little throughout the year.

 The Importance of Year-End Tax Planning Strategies

 Year-end tax planning strategies can greatly reduce your tax liability for the year and maximize your refund.
 This allows you to allocate your funds to other, more profitable investments while improving your financial situation.
 Tax planning strategies are also integral to financial planning, helping you assess and improve your financial situation in the following years.

 If you complete your taxes only to find that you owe a substantial amount of money, you might have a few options available to reduce your liability.
 Charitable donations, energy-efficient home improvements, reviewing withholdings, and deferring income are all common year-end tax planning strategies that might work for you.
 You can even use some tax planning strategies at the start of the following year to maximize the previous year’s refund.

-You can continue contributing and maxing out your retirement accounts.
+You can continue contributing and maxing out your retirement accounts (Learn more about Retirement Planning here).
 You can also push a portion of your funds into a flexible spending account, which is tax free.
 It’s important to note that one tax strategy doesn’t work for all financial or tax filing situations.

 Your 2023 tax filings are due soon.
 Schedule a consultation with our team at Anderson Advisors today to review your yearly taxes and find the best strategy to maximize your refund.